 How can I get research help?

 Consult one of our staff librarians (Laura or Michael) for help with your research.
 You may contact them by phone or email with questions or to schedule an in-person research consultation.
 Consultations are also available by telephone or using our screen sharing software, Zoom.
 Contact us via email at library at highland.edu to schedule a Zoom session.
-If the Library is currently closed, try Ask Away! a joint project of Illinois and Wisconsin libraries and is staffed by librarians from around the world to provide research assistance 24 hours a day, 7 days a week,
+If the Library is currently closed, try Chat with a Librarian a joint project of Illinois and Wisconsin libraries and is staffed by librarians from around the world to provide research assistance 24 hours a day, 7 days a week,

 How can I request an item that is not available at Clarence Mitchell Library?